bendalab/audian/README.md

   - [ ] Provide interface for event detectors
   - [ ] Provide interface for event filters?
 - [ ] Implement a proper layout for showing the plot panels:
-  - [ ] support optional grid layout
-  - [x] support additional plots from plugins
+  - [x] Support additional plots from plugins
+  - [ ] Amplitude ranges should consider ampl_min/ampl_max of all traces
+  - [ ] Proper y-labels for xt plots: channel no for single trace plot, otherwise plot name with unit.
+  - [ ] Add yt plot with independent y-axis key shortcut
+  - [ ] Support optional grid layout
 - [ ] New plot widget showing power spectrum of visible range or slice at current cursor position.
 Cycle with Ctrl+P through no power plot, color bar, power spectrum to the right, power spectrum on top.
 - [ ] FullTracePlot: